Horse riding without stirrups - a good idea? Yes? No?May 03, 2021

-- You are well aware that if you do fall off you will not land as lightly as you used to do.
+- You are well aware that if you fall off, you will not land as lightly as you used to.

-All of these factors mean that if a coach pushes a client into riding without stirrups then this can be a mistake and can be counterproductive and result in a downward spiral of events, with the rider losing confidence and losing balance, gripping more (not good) etc. etc.
+All these factors mean that if a coach pushes a client into riding without stirrups, this can be a mistake and counterproductive.
+It can result in a downward spiral of events, with the rider losing confidence and balance, gripping more (not good) etc.

-So IMHO it is never a good idea to push a rider into riding without stirrups.
+So I feel it is never a good idea to push a rider into riding without stirrups.
 Riders should keep their stirrups until they feel confident enough to ride without them.
-At that point riding without stirrups can be introduced to affirm that the rider has achieved a good position and balance rather than to attain a good position and balance in the first place - a big difference.
+At that point riding without stirrups can be introduced to affirm that the rider has achieved a good position and balance, and further improve their seat, rather than to attempt to attain a good position and balance in the first place - a big difference.

-Make sure you also read this article/watch this video www.equiculture.net/blog/hrm-your-stirrup-length-what-is-just-right
+Make sure you also read this article or watch this video www.equiculture.net/blog/hrm-your-stirrup-length-what-is-just-right